 Skip to the content.

-Meanwhile, there are not only recommendations like the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities, but also studies on the impact of open access articles, which suggest a citation advantage as well as a higher added value for society of open access articles.
+Meanwhile, there are not only recommendations like the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities [5], but also studies on the impact of open access articles [6], which suggest a citation advantage as well as a higher added value for society of open access articles.
+Literature demonstrates that “open research is associated with increases in citations, media attention, potential collaborators, job opportunities and funding opportunities” [7].

 Open_Access_Impact